Wines

 These scents set the expectations for the palate, preparing the taster for the experience to follow.

 As Merlot wine washes over the palate, it reveals its personality through layers of taste that resonate with its aromatic profile.
 Merlot is known for its generous mouthfeel, which can range from silk-like smoothness in cooler climate versions to a more velvety, dense structure when from warmer regions.
-Here is a detailed merlot wine taste description:
+Here is a detailed description of Merlot flavour:

 Primary Notes: